 Who performs NIPT testing?

-Most pathology laboratories in Australia offer specimen collection for NIPT and may do the test themselves or send the sample to one of the specialist laboratories, in Victoria or overseas for testing.
+Many pathology laboratories in Australia offer blood specimen collection for NIPT, but may either do the test themselves or send the sample to one of the specialist laboratories, for testing.
 Depending on where the testing is done the results may take 5 -14 days.

 Should I still have the first trimester ultrasound and blood test?